 Green Diamond Resource Company is a fifth-generation, family-owned forest products company.
-We own and manage working forest land in California, Oregon, and Washington in an environmentally responsible manner.
+We own and manage working forest land in 10 states in the western and southern US.
 A few important facts:

 - We operate under the toughest forest practice regulations